mathLab/PINA/README.md

 PINN is a novel approach that involves neural networks to solve supervised learning tasks while respecting any given law of physics described by general nonlinear differential equations.
 Proposed in [Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations](https://www.sciencedirect.com/science/article/pii/S0021999118307125?casa_token=p0BAG8SoAbEAAAAA:3H3r1G0SJ7IdXWm-FYGRJZ0RAb_T1qynSdfn-2VxqQubiSWnot5yyKli9UiH82rqQWY_Wzfq0HVV), such framework aims to solve problems in a continuous and nonlinear settings.

+Differenlty from PINNs, Neural Operators learn differential operators using supervised learning strategies.
+By learning the differential operator, the neural network is able to generalize across different instances of the differential equations (e.g. different forcing terms), without the need of re-training.

+PINA can be used for PINN learning, Neural Operator learning, or both.
+Below is a simple example of PINN learning, for Neural Operator or more on PINNs look at our [tutorials](https://github.com/mathLab/PINA/tree/v0.1/tutorials)

 ## 🔋 1.
 Formulate the Problem

 First step is formalization of the problem in the PINA framework.
 We take as example here a simple Poisson problem, but PINA is already able to deal with **multi-dimensional**, **parametric**, **time-dependent** problems.